bigchaindb/BEPs/README.md

 # BigchainDB Enhancement Proposals (BEPs)

-This is the BigchainDB Enhancement Proposal project.
-We collect BEPs for APIs, protocols, and processes.
+This repository is the home of all BigchainDB Enhancement Proposals (BEPs), along with ideas for new ones and discussions around proposed or existing ones.

 The process to add or change a BEP is the following: